-- Accommodation address (We will send you the arrival details with the centre address).
+- Accommodation address (We will send you the arrival details with the center address).

 - If you have recently passed through a country at risk for yellow fever, you must present your vaccination card as if you had been vaccinated for yellow fever.

 SECURITY IN NEPAL

 Nepal is considered a safe country.
 But nothing is perfect, and as in many countries of the world you have to take certain precautions and know how to handle certain areas.

 Tourist areas are generally safe, but we still recommend that you keep these details in mind:

 - Notify your coordinator if you are going on an excursion.

 - Have your coordinator’s phone number and address handy.